matildagaddi/power-outage-attacks/README.md

 These results make sense because one can reason that the shorter an outage lasts, the less likely many customers were affected, and so fewer values are reported.
 It is possible lower residential sales values mean fewer people would be affected by an outage, but the relationship doesn't seem as direct here.

 Interestingly, we found customers affected missingness could be dependent on outage duration, but not the other way around.
-Meaning duration missingness is likely not dependent on number of customers affected, with a p-value of 0.3874.
+Meaning, duration missingness is likely not dependent on number of customers affected, with a p-value of 0.3874.

 ### Missing Value Imputation
-Alaska and Hawaii both have the only missing values for CLIMATE.REGION, so they were filled with 'Non-Contiguous' TOTAL.PRICE, TOTAL.SALES, and ANOMALY.LEVEL were mean imputed since there were only 9-22 mssing values.
+Alaska and Hawaii both have the only missing values for CLIMATE.REGION, so they were filled with 'Non-Contiguous'.
+TOTAL.PRICE, TOTAL.SALES, and ANOMALY.LEVEL were mean imputed since there were only 9-22 mssing values.